ibm-cloud-docs/discovery-data/assemble.md

      ```
      {: pre}

-  1. Use Gradle to compile your Java source code and to create a ZIP file that includes all of the required components for the custom connector:
+  1. Use Gradle to compile your Java source code and to create a .zip file that includes all of the required components for the custom connector:
     ```sh
     gradle build packageCustomCrawler
     ```